-If you meet with one of our travel nurses before your time abroad, they will explain to you particular symptoms to watch for after your return.
+If you meet with one of our travel nurses before your time abroad, they will explain particular symptoms to watch for after your return.
 In general, travelers should be aware of fever, persistent diarrhea, rash or skin ulcer, and leg swelling.
 If you are having any combination of these issues, it is best to seek a specialist for diagnosis or treatment.

-More information vaccinations and travel advisories can be found on the Center for Disease Control and Prevention website.
+More information on vaccinations and travel advisories can be found on the Center for Disease Control and Prevention website.